stevehaskew/live-translate/README.md

 ## How It Works

 1. **Audio Capture**: The speech-to-text client captures audio from the microphone using PortAudio
-2. **Speech Recognition**:
-   - Go client: Audio is streamed to AWS Transcribe Streaming for real-time speech-to-text conversion
+2. **Speech Recognition**: Audio is streamed to AWS Transcribe Streaming for real-time speech-to-text conversion
-   - Python client: Audio is processed by Google Speech Recognition API to convert speech to text
 3. **Broadcasting**: Recognized text is sent to the Flask server via WebSocket
 4. **Translation**: Server translates text to each connected client's preferred language using AWS Translate
 5. **Display**: Translated text is sent to web clients and displayed in real-time